technologiesoutcomes/jupiter/projects/eks-advanced/Readme.md

 3. Navigate to the folder data-on-eks/ai-ml/jupyterhub and study the code (Terraform and shell script).
 4. Learn how each of the key resources have been implemented in Terraform code.
+5. Create your own repository following the above repository as a model and using Helm charts design and implement the installation of;
+   * RabbitMQ
+   * Jenkins
+   * PostgresQL